takashialpha/core-shell/README.md

 ```

 > ⚠️ Warning: replacing `/bin/sh` can be dangerous if you dont know what you're doing, make sure to test the shell before using it as your sh.
+> Bugs can be found as the project is in constant development.

 ## Dependencies